 At this stage, live chat is a given.
 But you still need the voice channel.
 And if you want Gen-Z to use the voice channel, you’re going to have to call them.

 For the best chance of speaking with Gen-Z, you're going to have to call them.
 At a time they choose.
-So get a Visual IVR up and running on your website.
+So get Web Call-Backs up and running on your website.
 Pronto. #gen-z #ivr #cx Click To Tweet

-Install a Visual IVR on your website and app, so that when they need to speak to you, your Gen-Z customers don’t need to pick up the phone and dial — because they won’t.
+Install a Web Call-Backs (formerly Visual IVR) on your website and app, so that when they need to speak to you, your Gen-Z customers don’t need to pick up the phone and dial — because they won’t.

 Apple excels at removing contact friction like this.
 When you get to a point in their self-service where you must speak to a representative, they don’t tell you to call them.
 They offer you the option of a live-chat conversation or a call-back.